List of Motorways in Pakistan and Their Routes

 The M16 Motorway, also known as the Swabi to Chakdara Motorway or the Swat Motorway, was built in 2020 and runs 160 kilometers.
 It is divided into four lanes.

 The M8 is Pakistan’s longest motorway.
 Ratodero and Gwadar are connected by the M8 motorway.
-The M8 highway is 892 kilometres long.
+The M8 highway is 892 kilometers long.